groundy

 LLM inference has two phases.
 Prefill processes the prompt in parallel and is compute-bound: the GPU’s arithmetic units stay busy.
 Decode generates tokens one at a time.
 At each decode step, the model reads its full weight matrix from memory to produce a single token.
 The arithmetic intensity is near zero because there is no batch to amortize the weight read over.

 This makes decode throughput a function of memory bandwidth, not compute.
 For a 70B-parameter model stored in FP16, the weights occupy roughly 140 GB.
 Generating one token requires reading all 140 GB.
-If the memory subsystem delivers 170 GB/s, the theoretical ceiling is approximately 1.2 tokens per second before accounting for KV-cache overhead, attention computation, or any system-level tax.
+The DGX Spark’s memory subsystem delivers 273 GB/s, which puts the theoretical ceiling at approximately 1.95 tokens per second before accounting for KV-cache overhead, attention computation, or any system-level tax [Updated June 2026].
+Measured single-stream decode on Llama 3.1 70B lands at about 2.7 tok/s, which is what you get when the model runs at reduced precision and the bandwidth tax is the floor, not the only term.

 That is not a marketing claim.
-It is a physical limit derived from the ratio of model size to available bandwidth.
+It is a physical limit derived from the ratio of model size to available bandwidth, and the shipped numbers sit right on it.

 LPDDR5X by the Numbers: Pin Speed Is Not System Bandwidth